sagifogel/py-funq/README.md

     Container = 'Container'

 ```
-Only context manager instances can be managed within the container.
+Only context manager instances can be managed within the container. <br/>
-By default, all registrations are marked using  the ```Owner.Container``` scope.
+By default, all registrations are marked using  the ```Owner.External``` scope.

 ```python
 from pyfunq.owner import Owner